manastalukdar/manastalukdar.github.io/website/blog/2019/04/14/interviewing-software-engineers/readme.md

 1. Good communicator.
 2. Baseline acceptability of technical competence.
 3. Generally inquisitive and more importantly has the ability to learn new concepts and apply these concepts in new or existing projects while working alone or in a team.
+4. Tenacity.
+Is the candidate going to just give up if s/he runs into a difficult problem?
+How does the candidate tackle difficult problems - break down into parts, logically reason through seemingly insurmountable issues, etc.?
+5. Other
-4. Sense of ownership.
+   1. Sense of ownership.
 Does candidate feel passionate about previous work?
 Will s/he take ownership of the work they might do at their new workplace?
 Will s/he go the extra miles to get something done?
-5. Tenacity.
-Is the candidate going to just give up if s/he runs into a difficult problem?
-How does the candidate tackle difficult problems - break down into parts, logically reason through seemingly insurmountable issues, etc.?
-6. Teamwork.
+   2. Teamwork.
 How well will the candidate work in a team?
 How well will candidate communicate technical information with others?
-7. Culture fit.
+   3. Culture fit.
 How will the candidate fit into the company culture?
-8. Multiplier.
+   4. Multiplier.
 Will the candidate add value to the team, organization, company by inspiring and motivating others, by going that extra mile?
 Will candidate take his/her team from A- to A+?

 The methodology I have discussed here has worked out quite well for me over the years.
 I hope that perhaps it may be useful to others as well.